ricalbr/femto2/README.md

 ## Features
 femto is an open-source package for the design of integrated optical circuits.
 It allows to define optical components and to compile a .pgm file for the microfabrication of the circuit.
 The library consists of growing list of parts, which can be composed into larger circuits.
 The following components are implemented:
-* A waveguide class, allowing easy chaining of bends and straight waveguides
+* Waveguide class, allowing easy chaining of bends and straight segments.
+Including:
+  * Circular and sinusoidal arcs
   * Directional couplers
   * Mach-Zehnder interferometers
-* Different types of markers
+* Class for different markers
+* Trench class, allowing easy path generation for trenches with various geometries
 * G-Code compiler class

 <p align="right">(<a href="#top">back to top</a>)</p>